PRODUCT: TONYMOLY Intense Care Snail Gel Mask

 YAY OR NAY: Yay, for a comfortable, relaxing and moisturizing mask.

-LINK: Amazon for a single sheet, or try the 7-package sheet mask below (a decent deal--most sheet masks in Korean were about $1 but can be marked up 3 or 4 times as much in the U.S.)
+More info: Amazon (note that most sheet masks in Korean are about $1 but can be marked up 3 or 4 times as much when buying in the U.S.)

 PRODUCT: Liptone Get It Tint #5 All-Night Red